linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

 Getting a stack trace
 ---------------------

-Sometimes, you will want information about the trace the execution reaches a certain point.
+Somethimes, you will want information about the trace the execution reaches a certain point.
 You can determine this information using :command:`cscope` or LXR, but some function are called from many execution paths, which makes this method difficult.

 In these situations, it is useful to get a stack trace, which can be simply done using the function :code:`dump_stack()`.

-..
-  _[SECTION-DEBUGGING-END]

-..
-  _[SECTION-DOCUMENTATION-BEGIN]

 Documentation
 =============